ismailbenhallam/moroccan-prayer-times/README.md

 ## Usage

-After installation, you can run the CLI application with the following commands:
+After the installation, you can run the CLI application with the following command:

 ```shell
 prayertime help